 Ben Flatman is architectural editor for Building Design

 Brexit?
-Its benefits remain as elusive as ever.
+Its alleged benefits remain as elusive as ever.
 Beyond abolishing the VAT exemption for private schools – a move that may quietly dent the income of architecture firms long sustained by elite school commissions – the UK’s accomplishments here remain sparse.
 The previous government failed to attract long-promised major investment or deliver significant benefits from leaving the EU, despite years of promises.

 Enter Rachel Reeves, the new chancellor, who was tasked with tackling a seemingly permanent fiscal deficit while aiming to ignite growth.
-Her Budget, structured around a capital spending boost of £100bn over the next five years, raises serious questions for the architecture sector.
+Her Budget, structured around a capital spending boost of £100bn over the next five years, brings some hope of improvement but also raises serious questions for the architecture sector.

 There is no question that Reeves’ vision for long-term investment speaks to architects’ hopes for a more stable economy

-Schools will see a real-term capital uplift of 19% and £1.4bn for rebuilding – a long-awaited nod to the dire state of Britain’s educational infrastructure.
+Schools will see a real-term capital uplift of 19% and £1.4bn for rebuilding – a long-awaited nod to the increasingly dire state of much of Britain’s educational infrastructure.
 Yet architects familiar with the recent uptick in school projects may wonder if this funding will arrive in time or if inflation will whittle it down to yet another modest patch-up.

 Still, there is no question that Reeves’ vision for long-term investment speaks to architects’ hopes for a more stable economy.
 Her focus on infrastructure, education and healthcare, for instance, could mark the beginning of a long-awaited period of renewal for these critical sectors.